Barry Allen: Publication history

-Fox's superhero, "The Flash" first appeared Flash Comics #1 in 1940.
+Fox's superhero, "The Flash" first appeared in Flash Comics #1 in 1940.
 In this story the man in the costume (he wore no mask) was named Jay Garrick.
-He rose in popularity and appeared in three comic book titles.
+He rose in popularity and appeared in four comic book titles.

 After World War II, superheroes declined in popularity, causing many of the Flash's comic book series to be canceled.
-All-Flash was canceled in 1948 after 32 issues.
+All-Flash was canceled in 1948 after 32 issues and Comic Cavalcade became a talking animal humor book.
 Flash Comics was canceled in 1949 after 104 issues.
 All-Star Comics was canceled in 1951 after 57 issues, marking Garrick's last Golden Age appearance.

 The popularity and circulation of comic books about superheroes had declined following World War II, and comic books about horror, crime and romance took larger shares of the market.
 However, controversy arose over alleged links between comic books and juvenile delinquency, focusing in particular on crime, horror, and certain elements of superheroes.
 In 1954, publishers implemented the Comics Code Authority to regulate comic content.

 In the wake of these changes, publishers began introducing superhero stories again (as preferable to crime and horror), a change that began with the introduction of a new version of DC Comics' The Flash in Showcase #4 (October 1956).